felangel/bloc/README.md

 - [flutter infinite list tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-infinite-list-tutorial-with-flutter-bloc-2fc7a272ec67) - How to create an infinite list using the bloc and flutter_bloc packages.
 - [code sharing with bloc](https://medium.com/flutter-community/code-sharing-with-bloc-b867302c18ef) - How to share code between a mobile application written with Flutter and a web application written with AngularDart.
 - [weather app tutorial with flutter_bloc](https://medium.com/flutter-community/weather-app-with-flutter-bloc-e24a7253340d) - How to build a weather app which supports dynamic theming, pull-to-refresh, and interacting with a REST API using the bloc and flutter_bloc packages.
+- [todos app tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-todos-tutorial-with-flutter-bloc-d9dd833f9df3) - How to build a todos app using the bloc and flutter_bloc packages.

 ## Extensions